OWASP/owasp-mastg/weaknesses/index.md

 # MASWE (Mobile Application Security Weakness Enumeration)

-!!! example "BETA"
-    This is a beta version of the MASWE.
-The content is still under development and may change in terms of structure, IDs and content.
-    Your feedback and questions are welcome!
-Please post them to [MASWE Feedback](https://github.com/OWASP/owasp-mastg/discussions/categories/maswe-feedback).

 The Mobile Application Security Weakness Enumeration (MASWE) is a list of common security weaknesses in mobile applications.
 It is intended to be used as a reference for developers, security researchers, and security professionals to understand common security weaknesses in mobile applications and to help identify and mitigate these weaknesses.

 <center>